Digital Marketing for Financial Services: 2026 Strategy Guide

 • SEO ranking for pushing your website to the top of search engines

 If you’re after more than one objective, set up separate campaigns for each one.
-This will make it easier to determine next steps, including identifying your target audience.
+This makes it easier to determine next steps and identify your target audience.

 Identifying target audiences in financial services

-Unlike ad targeting (which we’ll get into later), you need to pick an audience for each marketing campaign.
-The easiest way to do this is with a customer persona, which is a document designed to capture the demographics and behaviors of ideal clients.
+Unlike ad targeting (covered later), you need to pick an audience for each marketing campaign.
+The easiest way to do this is with a customer persona: a document designed to capture the demographics and behaviours of ideal clients.

 You can create a customer persona in one of two ways: